-When you start looking for your dream dress, you will soon discover how many variables there are in terms of silhouette, necklines, fabrics and amount of detail.
-Some Brides know what they want early on, others have to try their way forward until the right design crystallizes.
+As you start looking for your wedding dress, you soon discover how many variables there are in terms of silhouette, necklines, fabrics and amount of detail.

-When you finally find yourself in the perfect dress, it is worth paying attention to the shade of the fabric – even though it might look “just white”.
-Not only is this about style preference: some colour and beauty science lays behind it all too.
+When you finally find the perfect dress, it is worth paying attention to the shade of the fabric – even though it might just look like some kind of white at first.

 And we will tell you how this works, so carry on reading!

 When I was hunting for a dress a year ago I was told by a consultant to avoid ivory dresses, which puzzled me as I knew it was a popular color.
 Trying a dress which was on the creamy side of ivory color it became quite clear why – it amplified something in my overall skin one and I seemed yellow like lemon meringue pie.
 Too much of a good thing, it turned out I needed to balance my undertone with a “colder” fabric color.

 Deciding on off-white lace with a blush underlay, the only odd color on me as I walked down the aisle was the unusual whiteness in my face – which I blame on nerves!
 (It quickly turned back to normal after the I do’s, in case you wonder).

 I had no idea how complex it could be to find the best dress fabric.

 That is why I want to make sure that you know, as Brides-to-be are already full of planning to-do’s and challenges to solve.
 The very reason I started this blog was to help other Brides to an easier engagement, you see.

 Color science can seem confusing at first, but it makes sense once you have cracked the code, I promise!